AlessandroFerraiolo/Tick-Talk/README.md

 ### 📂 Additional Resources
 - **📄 What is Tick-Talk** – The original vision and concept behind the project.
-- **📄 Market Analysis & Business Plan** – Insights on industry trends and competitors.
-- **📄 Pitch Deck** – A concise presentation of the project's goals and features.

 ### 🚀 Current Status & Future Plans
 Since the hackathon, development has been on hold, and the platform remains in its early MVP stage.
 While there are no immediate plans to continue development, I hope to revisit the project in the future.